 Background: Spontaneous coronary artery dissection (SCAD) is an increasingly diagnosed cause of myocardial infarction.
 Although different SCAD angiographic classifications exist, their clinical impact remains unknown.

 Aims: The aim of this study was to evaluate the relationship between an angiographic classification and the development of adverse clinical events during the follow-up of a large, unselected cohort of patients with SCAD.

-We conducted an observational study of consecutive SCAD patients from 26 centers across Italy and Spain.
-Cases were classified into 5 different angiotypes according to the latest classification endorsed by the European Society of Cardiology.
+Methods: We conducted an observational study of consecutive SCAD patients from 26 centres across Italy and Spain.
+Cases were classified into five different angiotypes according to the latest classification endorsed by the European Society of Cardiology.
 The main composite endpoint included all-cause death, non-fatal myocardial infarction (MI), and any unplanned revascularisation.

-The SCAD angiographic classification correlates with outcome.
-Those presenting with an angiographically circumscribed contained intramural hematoma (angiotypes 2A and 3) showed an increased risk of short-term adverse clinical events that was maintained during follow-up.
+Conclusions: The SCAD angiographic classification correlates with outcome.
+Those presenting with an angiographically circumscribed contained intramural haematoma (angiotypes 2A and 3) showed an increased risk of short-term adverse clinical events that was maintained during follow-up.